mplattu/SensESP/README_Haddock.md

  * Both temperature and pressure sensor have a linear transform which can be configured from the sensor UI (`PressureTransform` and `TemperatureTransform`)
  * To avoid the warming device affecting the temperature measurement the deep sleep feature can be configured at the UI (`DeepSleepTimer`)
   * A closed connection between `D0` and `RST` is required for deep sleep
-  * If you need the device to stay on open the connection
+  * If you need the device to stay on open the connection - N.B.!
-  * Note!
 The device still reboots when `ESP.deepSleep()` is called
+  * Setting `Time before sleep` to `0` disables deep sleep (this is the default)

 References